deckerweb/multisite-toolbar-additions/README.md

 ### 6. Multisite Toolbar Additions: Plugin's help tab on Nav Menu admin page. ([Click here for larger version of screenshot](https://www.dropbox.com/s/dt6kkxqsh7yvbfn/screenshot-6.png)).
 ![Multisite Toolbar Additions: Plugin's help tab on Nav Menu admin page. ([Click here for larger version of screenshot](https://www.dropbox.com/s/dt6kkxqsh7yvbfn/screenshot-6.png)).](https://ps.w.org/multisite-toolbar-additions/assets/screenshot-6.png)

+---

 ## Changelog

-### ⚡ 3.0.0 - 2025 ...
+### ⚡ 3.0.0 - March 2025
-_Currently being worked on ..._
+* Brought back plugin into a lightweight and working state as it was originally intended!
 * Cleanup: Restricted admin menu feature got completely removed as it was causing lots of issues (the global super admin menu remains)
 * Cleanup: Lot of supported plugins got removed as they are no longer available or outdated.
-* Some info links, help texts and the _DDWlib Plugin Installer Recommendations_ library got removed, it is no longer wanted/supported anyways
+* Some info links, help texts, plus the _DDWlib Plugin Installer Recommendations_ library got removed, it is no longer wanted/supported anyways
+* **Note:** No longer in the .org plugin repo available – thanks to Matt...
+(I've taken it out myself as I have no longer interest in WordPress.org repo strategy) – just install yourself via ZIP file, see above under "Installation"

 ### ⚡ 2.0.1 - 2019-09-23